sptankard/digitalsecuritycurriculum/pages/02.curriculum/08.secure-your-social-media/chapter8.en.md

 <div class="col-xs-12 none">
 			<div class="well none" style="border-radius:0; background=transparent; border=0px;">
-                           <span class="check-icon"><i class="fa fa-check" ></i></span> <span class="check-highlight">TIP: </span><span class="check-text" markdown="1">WHO CAN SEE MY STUFF?</span>
+                           <span class="check-icon"><i class="fa fa-check" ></i></span> <span class="check-highlight"></span><span class="check-text" markdown="1">WHO CAN SEE MY STUFF?</span>
 		       </div>
 		     </div>

 <div class="col-xs-12 none">
 			<div class="well none" style="border-radius:0; background=transparent; border=0px;">
-                           <span class="check-icon"><i class="fa fa-check" ></i></span> <span class="check-highlight">TIP: </span><span class="check-text" markdown="1">The first option here creates a default rule for your future status updates: Who can see your future posts?
+                           <span class="check-icon"><i class="fa fa-check" ></i></span> <span class="check-highlight"></span><span class="check-text" markdown="1">The first option here creates a default rule for your future status updates: Who can see your future posts?
 Here, you can choose between making them available to the entire public, your Facebook friends, yourself only, or a custom group which you can determine.
 Note that you can also change this for individual status updates, so that you can decide which ones are public, which ones are for friends or which ones are for a specific group.
 It's also worth noting, though, that everything you post is recorded by Facebook (including when you select Only Me) and can be handed over by them to third parties.</span>
 		       </div>
 		     </div>

 <div class="col-xs-12 none">
 			<div class="well none" style="border-radius:0; background=transparent; border=0px;">
-                           <span class="check-icon"><i class="fa fa-check" ></i></span> <span class="check-highlight">TIP: </span><span class="check-text" markdown="1">The second option allows you to review the posts which other Facebook users have tagged you in.
+                           <span class="check-icon"><i class="fa fa-check" ></i></span> <span class="check-highlight"></span><span class="check-text" markdown="1">The second option allows you to review the posts which other Facebook users have tagged you in.
 To see this, click on Use Activity Log.</span>
 		       </div>
 		     </div>